 These plants sport many star-shaped, colorful flowers when in bloom.
-Because there are so many varieties, you can find a type of phlox for almost any garden.
-They are easy to care for and low maintenance.
-Add some phlox to any bouquet for some nice fragrance.
+Because there are so many varieties and types (many of which are native to North America), you can find a phlox for almost any garden.
+Truly, their versatility can’t be overstated.

 - Use a garden fork or tiller to prepare your garden bed.
 Loosen the soil to about 12 to 15 inches deep, then mix in a 2- to 4-inch layer of compost.

 - It is easier to grow phlox from cuttings/transplants than from seeds.

 - Plant phlox in the spring—after the threat of frost has passed—and space the plants 1 to 2 feet apart.
 If you are moving a plant from a pot, dig a hole about twice the size of the pot’s diameter and place the plant so that the top of the root ball is even with the soil’s surface.
 Fill in around the root ball and remember to water it thoroughly.

 In general, phlox need a planting site with rich, evenly-moist, well-draining soil, but lighting requirements vary by species.
 (See Recommended Varieties, below, for more information.)

 - If you receive less than 1 inch of rain a week, remember to regularly water your plants throughout the summer.

 - Each spring, put a thin layer of compost and a 2-inch layer of mulch around the plants to help keep the soil moist and control weeds.